Marvin L. Warner

-Marvin Leon Warner (June 8, 1919 in Birmingham, Alabama – April 8, 2002 in Cape Canaveral, Florida) was the United States Ambassador to Switzerland and Liechtenstein from 1977 until 1979 (some sources say until 1981) and the owner of the Birmingham Stallions.
+Marvin Leon Warner (June 8, 1919 – April 8, 2002) was the United States Ambassador to Switzerland and Liechtenstein from 1977 until 1979 (some sources say until 1981) and the owner of the Birmingham Stallions.
 He was the owner of Home State Savings Bank, breeder of thoroughbred horses, part owner of the New York Yankees from 1973 until 1975 as well as the Tampa Bay Buccaneers.

+The Warner-owned Birmingham Stallions were one of the most successful teams in the USFL's three-year existence.
+The team compiled a 14–4 record during the 1984 season and came within one win of the USFL Championship game.
+Hopes were high for the 1985 season.